jrs0/hbr_models/design.md

 * R and Python prototyping environments, for model development and data analysis
 * Tauri applications, for viewing processed patient data easily and forming the basis for the example risk-score calculation application.

+## Data source connection and data processing

+Ideally, a single library should connect to the two required data sources (SQL Server and SQLite).
+Using a different library for SQLite vs. SQL Server reduces the effectiveness of the SQLlite-based testing, because a substantial part of the code could differ between the two implementations.

+The Rust crate [sqlx](https://crates.io/crates/sqlx) supports both, but it does not seem possible to use data-source-name-based connection strings, or active-directory-based authentication to connect to the database.
+In addition, the SQL Server support was only recently added, does not support encryption, and appears to be being moved to a proprietory license (see [here](https://stackoverflow.com/questions/70032527/connecting-to-sql-server-with-sqlx)).
+For simplicity in Windows, an ODBC-based driver would be preferable, because it will support ODBC-style connection strings (in particular, domain source names).

+Another approach is to use a framework such as.
+Arrow supports an ODBC connection library [arrow-odbc](https://crates.io/crates/arrow-odbc), which [supports the odbc connection sytax](https://docs.rs/arrow-odbc/latest/arrow_odbc/).
+SQLite support is not clear, however, Arrow itself (more specifically, [Parquet](https://parquet.apache.org/)), may be a more easily-integrated format for testing.
+This way, the tests can be written at the Arrow level, using either data from the SQL Server source or synthetic data in a file.

+Arrow can be used with multiple other data source, via [ConnectorX](https://docs.rs/connectorx/latest/connectorx/).
+ConnectorX also support SQL Server, however, it is not clear whether ODBC connection strings are supported; if they are, then ConnectorX can be used in place of `arrow-odbc`.